Semi-Supervised linear regression: Introduction

 {Our aim it to better estimate $\beta=E(XY)$.
 To this end, we multiply \eqref{eq:model_1} by $X$ setting $XY$ to be the labeled variable $W$.
 Furthermore, we also center the varibale ${\bf U}$ setting $E(XY)=\beta$ to be the intercept.
 Specifically, }

 Now we consider model \eqref{eq:best_reg} with $W=XY$, $U_1=1$, $U_2=X$, $U_3=X^2-1$ and $r=\tilde{\delta}$; here $a,b$ are $\theta_2,\theta_3$ defined by \eqref{eq:best_lin}.
 In setting $\beta=E(XY)$ to be the intercept coefficient we used that $EX=E(X^2)-1=0$, i.e., that we know the first and second moment of $X$.
-We define our new estimator, $\hat{\beta}_{TI}$ (TI for total information), to be the intercept estimator of \eqref{eq:model_2}.
-This estimate has a simple closed formula, which is given below in \eqref{eq:TI_CF}.
+We define our new estimator, $\hat{\beta}_{TI}$ (TI for total information), to be the {LSE intercept estimator of \eqref{eq:model_2} based on $n$ observations}.
 The sandwich theorem \eqref{eq:sandV} implies that

 Since $\delta X - \tilde{\delta}= X(a-\alpha)+(X^2-1)(b-\beta)$ is a linear function of $X,X^2$, then {it is orthogonal to the remainder term of \eqref{eq:model_2}, which is $\tilde{\delta}$, (i.e., $E(\delta X - \tilde{\delta})\tilde{\delta}=0$)} and therefore,